The secret of Apple by Steve Jobs himself

 That’s been one of my mantras — focus and simplicity.
 Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
 But it’s worth it in the end because once you get there, you can move mountains.

-Another sentence attributed to him on simplicity: A product is not perfect when it was equipped with everything that is useful, but when we removed everything that is useless ...
+Another sentence attributed to him on simplicity: A product is not perfect when it was equipped with everything that is useful, but when everything that is useless is removed...

 I have been shameless about stealing great ideas...